EN / TH

 Sustainability Risk Management

-Enhancing confidence that sustainability matters are being driven in a systematic and concrete fashion, the Board established a Corporate Governance and Sustainability Committee with the express purpose of overseeing sustainability management.
+To ensure that sustainability is driven systematically and tangibly, the Board established the Corporate Governance and Sustainability Committee to provide oversight on sustainability management.

 The Company promotes sustainability in accordance with the ISO 31000 risk management process, which involves five steps, (1) Risk identification (2) Risk assessment (3) Risk control (4) Risk monitoring, and (5) Risk reporting, as displayed below.
 Materiality assessment is carried out by the sustainability management department and encompasses the identification and assessment of risk.
 The result of this activity is material issues, from which the sustainability working group derives the objectives and strategies put into practice by relevant units each year.
 These operations are part of risk management and are monitored by the sustainability management department, which issues reports to the Sustainability Working Group and Corporate Governance and Sustainability Committee.